gaak99/oxly/README.md

 ### As needed (dailyish)
 #### Save same file/note on Dropbox clients
 1. Save file shared via Dropbox on laptop (~/Dropbox) as needed.
-   When you want to sync/merge with Orgzly version don't save any more revisions on laptop until the oxit push is completed.
-   It's not terrible if you do -- no data loss -- but you may have to redo the oxit procedure below.

 2. With Orgzly save (locally) the same note.